mhbeals/sap_reprints/README.md

 #### Normalised Titles

 Contains a list of XML-derived titles and Normalised titles.
 Used as part of the SAP Console in order to normalise results across multiple years and collections.
-There are two versions, one with spaces (NormalisedTitles.tsv) and one without (NormalisedTitlesns.tsv).
+There are two versions, one with underscores and hyphens (NormalisedTitles.tsv) and one without (NormalisedTitlesns.tsv).

 ### Outputs